rakshasinha1908/rss-news-scraper/README.md

 This will:

 * Load RSS feeds from `feeds.txt`
-* Parse and extract article info
+* Parse and extract article data
+* Detect article language
-* Save results to `output.csv` with language detection
+* Save all data to `output.csv`

 ---